 To import Test Case Templates:

-The list contains only project where the Test Repository is enabled.
+The list contains projects where the Test Repository is enabled.

-- Pick a user which will be regarded as the Test Case Template reporter.
+Pick a user that will be treated as the Test Case Template reporter.

 Choose the CSV file that contains the Test Case Templates to import.